danielorn/aks-keda-win-container-hack/part1/README.md

 Starting BillingBatchEventProxy listen on queue [[prefix]-proxy]
 ```

-Use ServiceBusExplorer and add a message to the `[prefix]-proxy` queue using either the [portal](https://learn.microsoft.com/en-us/azure/service-bus-messaging/explorer#send-a-message-to-a-queue-or-topic) or the [open source client](https://github.com/paolosalvatori/ServiceBusExplorer)
+Use ServiceBusExplorer and add a message to the `[prefix]-proxy` queue using either the [portal](https://learn.microsoft.com/en-us/azure/service-bus-messaging/explorer#send-a-message-to-a-queue-or-topic) or the [open source client](https://github.com/paolosalvatori/ServiceBusExplorer).

+To use the ServiceBusExplorer client you need to add the connection string retrieved from the step above.
+Copy the connection string and open ServiceBusExplorer.
+Go to File -> Connect using SAS.
+In the windows that appears you will see a title "Service Bus Namespace", click the drop down menu and select "Enter connection string..." and paste the connection string.

 - An example message body can be found in [example-message.json](../example-message.json)
 - Set the `replyTo` header to `[prefix]-reply`